 13. How is Venture Cup organized?

-14. How does Venture Cup deal with privacy issues surrounding the competition?
+14. How does Venture Cup deal with confidential information and immaterial rights surrounding the competition?

 15. Who is on the jury?

 The jury consists of entrepreneurs, venture capitalists, industry experts and more.
-The jury has great knowledge and extensive experience in starting and running businesses and make them grow.
-If you are more curious, you can read more about the jury here.
+The jury has great knowledge and extensive experience in starting and running businesses and making them grow.
+If you are curious to know more, you can read more about the jury here.

 16. How does the jury process work?

-IDEA: When deadline have passed all ideas will be submitted to the screeningjury.
+When deadline have passed all ideas will be submitted to the screening jury.
 Through the screening process the top 50 ideas will be selected and furthermore evaluated by the jury.
 The jury appoints the national Top 20 list.

 17. How do I keep myself updated about the contest and all the activities in Venture Cup?

 The easiest way to keep yourself updated is by registering to our newsletter, where you get information about everything that happens in your region.
-You find the sign-up button at the bottom of our homepage.
+You can sign up here.

-18. I have previously participated in the Venture Cup, can I compete again?
+18. I have previously competed in Venture Cup, can I compete again?

 19. What is Venture Cup’s goal?